-If you have your own well trained dog and are looking for him or her to become a Companion Paws animal for Assisted therapy, Visiting therapy or Personal therapy, please register for the mandatory pre-evaluation workshop by clicking this link.
-If you have passed the pre-evaluation workshop, please click here to register for your final evaluation.
+If you have your own well trained dog and are looking for him or her to become a Companion Paws animal for Assisted therapy, Visiting therapy or Personal therapy, please register for the mandatory pre-assessment workshop by clicking this link.
+If you have passed the pre-assessment workshop, please click here to register for your final evaluation.

-Companion Paws (Canada) pets are not Service Dogs or Guide Dogs.
-Companion Paws pets are designated Therapy Animals.
+Companion Paws Adoption pets are not Service Dogs or Guide Dogs.
+Companion Paws Adoption pets are designated Personal Therapy Dogs.
 Therapy Dogs are trained and tested in therapy companion obedience.
 Interaction with a Therapy Pet provides therapeutic, motivational, educational and recreational benefits to enhance quality of life.
 Therapy pets DO NOT share the public access rights granted to service pets and may be denied admittance to public places.
 Companion Paws pets do not have special privileges beyond those granted to any other pet in public places, on public transportation or in private buildings such as apartment blocks where the keeping of pets is restricted or prohibited.

 We will be working with rescue dogs and retired service dogs.
 Companion Paws Therapy Dogs will NOT be certified as service animals, the dogs are therapy companion animals.
 The strict level of training needed to complete the program is set by The LifeLine Canada Foundation while the certification exam is performed by Companion Paws qualified Therapy Dog evaluators.
 Upon completion and passing of the therapy dog evaluation, the owner/handler will receive a Companion Paws Therapy Dog vest, identification card and certficate of registration from The LifeLine Canada Foundation’s Companion Paws Therapy Dog program.

 Companion Paws Therapy Dog Adoption Process